struere run-tool

 ## Custom Tools

 Custom tools are the primary use case for `run-tool`.
-These tools run on the isolated tool-executor service (Fly.io) in a sandboxed environment, making them harder to debug through normal conversation testing.
+These tools run on the isolated tool executor service (Fly.io) in an isolated environment, making them harder to debug through normal conversation testing.

 ```bash